iank/blog.iank.org/content/machine learning/receptors.md

 Also, Tesseract is a powerful OCR engine, but I only need single-character recognition.
 Invoking Tesseract for each tile in a screenshot takes a significant portion of the total runtime of [capitals-solver](https://github.com/iank/capitals-solver).

 I decided to write my own classifier for the relatively trivial problem of classifying consistently-rendered single character tiles.
 This quickly became an exploration of [feature selection](https://en.wikipedia.org/wiki/Feature_selection) techniques.
 Later, I will explore the application of my model to more difficult problems, such as recognition of multiple fonts or handwritten letters.

+All of the code used is available on [github/receptor-ocr](https://github.com/iank/receptor-ocr).
+I have tried to make note of when I used different revisions of the same code in this article.

+I demonstrate a complete walkthrough of the most effictive method in the [README](http://TODO) and in [a subsequent post on the MNIST handwritten digit dataset](http://TODO).

 <a name="data"></a>
 ### Dataset